-Measure Target 2021/22 Actual 2021/22 2020/21 2019/20 2018/19 Dividend returned to FNDC Pay a minimum dividend of \$955,000 Not achieved \$124,593 Achieved \$483,063 Not achieved \$422,795 Achieved \$1,097,000 Narrative
+Measure Target 2021/22 Actual 2021/22 2020/21 2019/20 2018/19 Dividend returned Pay a minimum Not achieved Achieved Not achieved Achieved to FNDC dividend of \$124,593 \$483,063 \$422,795 \$1,097,000

 As the dividend is below target, the Board is considering the ability to declare a special dividend.
 This may impact FNHL work proposed in the current financial year and would be subject to maintaining working capital and banking covenants.
 Directors are aware of financial expectations from Council given current economic conditions and are working to maximise returns while maintaining business delivery and future growth.